Skip to main content

 General Checkoff Protocol

-Ensure that you have submitted the code to Vocareum and done with the checkoff this BEFORE the deadline (refer to your course handout and Vocareum).
+Ensure that you have submitted the code to Gradescope and done the checkoff BEFORE the deadline (refer to your course handout and Gradescope).

-There are 3 criterias for the grading as reflected in Vocareum.
+There are 3 criteria for the grading.
 They make up the 5pts:

 3. [1pt] Code Quality